-Many British people own holiday apartments in Spain and let their properties to holiday-makers when they are not using them themselves. well The apartments are usually maintained and in beautiful locations.
-The owners advertise in Sunday newspapers, in journals such as "Dalton's Weekly" or "Exchange & Mart" or in exclusive magazines such as "The Lady".
+Many British people own holiday apartments in Spain and let their properties to holiday-makers when they are not using them themselves.
+The apartments are usually well maintained and in beautiful locations.
+The owners advertise in Sunday as "Dalton's newspapers, in journals such Weekly" or "Exchange & Mart" or in exclusive magazines such as "The Lady".

-CANADA - IT'S NOT the USA
+10. CANADA - IT'S NOT the USA

 Imagine yourself sitting in a café one day in your home town, when on the next table you hear some people speaking English with a strong North American accent.
-Being a American?" friendly person. vou lean over and "Hi!
-Are vou sav.
-"No." immediate "Canadian!" comes the answer.
+Being a friendly person. vou lean over and say, "Hi!
+Are vou American?"
+"No." the immediate "Canadian!" comes answer.
 Calling a English-speaking Canadian an American can be as bad as telling a Scotsman that he's English or a Swiss person he's German.
 In spite of a common language, there are differences in culture and national feeling.
-"No," many Canadians "We're not Americans!
-We're Canadians" will tell you with insistence,
+"No," many Canadians will tell you with "We're Americans!
+We're insistence. not Canadians"

 In the same way as Quebecers are determined to keep their identity, Canadians from the other provinces are determined to keep Canada's identity.
-Although the Canadian way of life is more and more like the American way of life, lots of details are different, and many Canadians, particularly Quebecers, are worried about the survival of their own a bad effect on the Canadian economy.
-Like most European countries, Canada has a national health service, and a good social security system; but good welfare services have to be paid for by high taxes, so the cost of living in Canada is high.
-Because of this, hundreds of thousands of Canadians often get in their cars and drive over to the USA to go shopping.
-This is one cause of economic problems in Canada.
-Over half of Canada's imports come from the United States, and Canada has a trade deficit with the USA.
+Although the Canadian way of life is more and more like the American way of life, lots of details are different, and many Canadians, particularly Quebecers, are worried about the survival of their own differences.

-Canadians use metres and kilometres and measure temperatures in Celsius;Americans use feet and miles, and measure temperature in Fahrenheit.
-The USA has states,Canadahasprovinces.
+Canadians use metres and kilometres and measure temperatures in Celsius; Americans use feet and miles, and measure temperature in Fahrenheit.
+The USA has states, Canada has provinces.